Fudan-HQLab/AiDTA/README.md

 ![Figure 3](figure3-ASSEMBLE.png)

 ## Overview
+Nucleic acid aptamers that bind to proteins play an increasingly important role in biopharmaceuticals and molecular diagnostics.
+Traditionally, aptamers are discovered through resource-intensive and time-consuming screening of large nucleic acid random sequence libraries using the SELEX method.
+However, de novo design methods without the need for experimental screening are still lacking.

+AiDTA (Ai-enabled Docking-Then-Assembling) implements a deep reinforcement learning method to develop an artificial intelligence (AI) agent capable of de novo aptamer design.

-This project implements a policy-value network and a self-play pipeline for generating and training data for decision-making in a sequence-based task.
-The main components include a neural network architecture, a data collection pipeline, a Monte Carlo Tree Search (MCTS) implementation, and configuration settings.
+This repository include a neural network architecture, a data collection pipeline, a Monte Carlo Tree Search (MCTS) implementation, and configuration settings.

 ## Code organization